 The second day is spent walking through the French countryside with afternoon Mass in a farm field, the Solemn Mass of Pentecost.
 Although its importance is often forgotten, in the Middle-Ages Pentecost was the second greatest feast of the liturgical year, second only to Easter.

-Each night in the campsite there is typically an designated tent where people can pray in the moonlit twilight.
+Each night in the campsite there is a designated tent where people can pray in the moonlit twilight.
+In 2026 Cardinal Burke came to visit the camp the first night to participate in Solemn Exposition of the Blessed Sacrament.

 Day 3: Arrival in Chartres